 How you can help

-We need your views to help ensure that the Local Nature Recovery Strategy for our region is ambitious, practical and useful.
+We asked for your views via a survey, to help ensure that the Local Nature Recovery Strategy for our region is ambitious, practical and useful.
 We want to hear what matters to you – for example, what types of nature and green space you enjoy, what nature means to you, what would help you enjoy more nature, more often.

 Also, we want to find out what is already happening to support nature, and where future action could take place, so there’s an interactive map to use too.
 Simply drop pins to tell us where recovery is happening, and where it could happen.
 This could be a place where tree planting is already happening, or an old pond that could be refilled.